-An individual taxpayer may claim the credit for investments made by a sole-proprietor business or may claim a share of the credit claimed by a passthrough entity.
+An individual taxpayer may claim the credit for investments made by a sole-proprietor business or may claim a share of the credit claimed by a pass-through entity.
 If the taxpayer itemizes deductions, claiming the state credit will reduce the federal deduction for state taxes, and claiming the federal credit may reduce the state deduction for federal taxes.
-The table to the right shows the state and federal tax subsidies for a \$1,000 investment, assuming that the taxpayer is in the top state and federal rate brackets and itemizes deductions.
+The following table shows the state and federal tax subsidies for a \$1,000 investment, assuming that the taxpayer is in the top state and federal rate brackets and itemizes deductions.

-Energy System
+\$1000 Expenditure for Commercial Alternative Energy System

 Taxpayer Claims State and Federal Credits

 Deduction for Federal Taxes

 Capped Not Capped

-Federal Tax Subsidy \$177.50 \$181.89
+Federal Tax Subsidy \$161.40 \$165.93

-State Tax Subsidy \$350.00 \$337.45
+State Tax Subsidy \$350.00 \$338.55

-Net Taxpayer Subsidy \$527.50 \$519.34
+Net Taxpayer Subsidy \$511.40 \$504.48